Wasif Manzil: History

-The palace has been designed to look a little like a castle with small corner turrets on the corners.
-The palace has a semi-circular pediment with the Nawabs of Murshidabad's coat of arms on it.
-Now, the palace is maintained by the Archaeological Survey of India and has been transformed into a museum.
-The palace has a garden space in front of it which has a fountain and several marble statues.
-The garden space is enclosed with a handsome iron railing.
+The palace is now maintained by the Archaeological Survey of India and has been converted into a museum.
+The palace has a garden space in front of it with a fountain and several marble statues, enclosed with an iron railing.
 The main entrance is a Norman archway with open-work iron doors.
-The staircases and statues inside the palace are also made of marble and are worth seeing.
+The staircases and statues inside the palace are made of marble.

 Wasif Manzil picture gallery

 An old photo of the Wasif Manzil's drawing room with Nawab Wasif Ali Mirza Khan's picture at the back.